The-w0rst/grimmbot/INSTALL.md

 # Goon Squad Bots - Installation Guide

-This single document covers Windows, macOS and Linux.
+Curse here.
+Let's get these bots running on your machine.
+This works on Windows, macOS, or Linux—take your pick.

 ## Quick setup
 1. Install Python 3.8 or newer.
-2. Run the bootstrap script directly from your terminal:
+2. Run the bootstrap script right from your terminal:
    ```bash
    bash <(curl -L https://raw.githubusercontent.com/The-w0rst/grimmbot/main/bootstrap.sh)
    ```
-   This clones the repository, installs dependencies and launches the interactive installer.
-On Windows you may prefer `py -3 install.py` after cloning manually.
+   That pulls down the repo, installs everything, and launches the interactive installer.
+Windows folks can use `py -3 install.py` instead if you clone manually.
-3. When prompted, enter your Discord tokens and any API keys.
-A file `config/setup.env` will be created.
+3. When asked, toss in your Discord tokens and any API keys.
+You'll get a shiny `config/setup.env` file out of it.
-4. Launch a bot:
+4. Launch whichever bot you fancy:
    ```bash
    python grimm_bot.py   # or bloom_bot.py, curse_bot.py, goon_bot.py
    ```
-   Again Windows users can replace `python` with `py -3`.
+   Windows users can replace `python` with `py -3`.

 ## Manual steps
-If you wish to perform the setup yourself:
+Prefer to get your paws dirty?
 1. Clone this repository:
    ```bash
    git clone https://github.com/The-w0rst/grimmbot.git
    cd grimmbot
    ```
-2. Install packages:
+2. Install the packages:
    ```bash
    pip install -r requirements/base.txt
    ```
    Optional developer extras are in `requirements/extra-dev.txt`.
-3. Copy the environment template and edit it:
+3. Copy the environment template and fill it in:
    ```bash
    cp config/env_template.env config/setup.env
    ```
    On Windows use `copy` instead of `cp`.
 Fill in your Discord tokens and API keys.
 4. Run any bot as shown above.
 All bots read from `config/setup.env`.

 Place optional media files in the `localtracks` directory.